ESB (Enterprise Service Bus)

-An ESB is an essential component of SOA, or service-oriented architecture, a software architecture that emerged in the late 1990s.
+An ESB is an essential component of SOA, or service-oriented architecture, an architecture that emerged in the late 1990s.
 SOA defines a way to make software components reusable via service interfaces.
-These services typically use standard interfaces (i.e., web services) in such a way that they can be rapidly incorporated into new applications without having to duplicate the functionality performed by the service in new applications.
+These interfaces utilize common communication standards in such a way that they can be rapidly incorporated into new applications without having to perform deep integration each time.

-In theory, a centralized ESB offers the potential to standardize—and dramatically simplify—communication, messaging, and integration between services across the enterprise.
-Hardware and software costs can be shared, provisioning the servers as needed for the combined usage, providing a scalable centralized solution.
-A single team of specialists can be tasked (and, if necessary, trained) to develop and maintain the integrations.
+In theory, a centralized ESB offers the potential to standardize—and dramatically simplify—communication and integration of services across the enterprise.
+Hardware and software costs can be shared, provisioning the servers need only be performed once, and a single team of specialists can be tasked (and, if necessary, trained) to develop and maintain the integrations.

-Software applications simply connect (‘talk’) to the ESB and leave it to the ESB to transform the protocols, route the messages, and transform into the data formats as required providing the interoperability to get the transactions executed.
-The enterprise service bus architectural approach supports scenarios for application integration, data integration, and service orchestration style automation of business processes.
-This enables developers to spend dramatically less time integrating and much more time focusing on delivering and improving their applications.
+Developers can use a single protocol to ‘talk’ to the ESB and issue commands that direct interactions between services and leave it to the ESB to translate the commands, route the messages, and transform the data as required to get the commands executed.
+This would enable developers to spend dramatically less time integrating and much more time configuring and improving their applications.
 And the ability to reuse these integrations from one project to the next offered the potential for still greater productivity gains and savings downstream.

-But while ESBs were deployed successfully in many organizations, in many other organizations the ESB came to be seen as the bottleneck.
-Making changes or enhancements to one integration could destabilize others who used that same integration.
-Updates to the ESB middleware often impacted existing integrations, so there was significant testing required to perform any update.
-Because the ESB was centrally managed, application teams soon found themselves waiting in line for their integrations.
+But while ESBs were deployed successfully in many organizations, in many other organizations the ESB came to be seen as the bottleneck in the SOA deployment.
+Making changes or enhancements to one integration often destabilized others.
+Updates to the ESB middleware often impacted existing integrations.
+Because the ESB was centrally managed, applications teams soon found themselves waiting in line for their integrations.
 As the volume of integrations grew, implementing high availability and disaster recovery for the ESB servers became more costly.
 And as a cross-enterprise project, the ESB proved difficult to fund, making these technical challenges that much more difficult to resolve.